GuillaumePv/data-analysis-crypto/README.md

 pip3 install -r requirements.txt
 ```

-2) using our makefile to run our project
+5) using our makefile to run our project

 * see helper of the makefile
 ```bash
 make
 ```
-* run the whole project
+* run the whole project (WARNING: New dataset will be created, then you will obtain different result than our result)

 ```bash
 make run
 ```